pamo/pamo.github.io/pages/blog/2016-03-31-top-shelf-spice-night/index.md

 ![Monica taking a nibble](monica-taking-a-pinch.jpg)

 One of my favorite spices, cinnamon, varies in three primary varieties aside from coming in whole or powdered form.
-The ceylon variety even [provides some health benefits](http://www.wsj.com/articles/SB10001424052702303376904579135502891970942) in addition to its pleasant flavor I enjoy in a bowl of Greek yogurt with peanut butter, bananas, and blueberries.
+The Ceylon variety even [provides some health benefits](http://www.wsj.com/articles/SB10001424052702303376904579135502891970942) in addition to its pleasant flavor I enjoy in a bowl of Greek yogurt with peanut butter, bananas, and blueberries.

 ![Nathan holding cinnamon](nathan-cinnamon.jpg)